Based on the current Units of Competency as outlined by www.training.gov.au.

-Course held in Lugarno on Saturdays, from 9am to 3pm.
+Courses held in Lugarno on weekends, from 10am to 3pm.
 Exact address will be provided after registration.

 These days, it is impossible to know if the honey you are buying is real honey or just water with sugar.
 The only way to ensure that the honey is pure and unadulterated is by producing it yourself.

 On top of that, bees that live in an urban environment are a lot healthier that those in the country.
 This is because they have a wider variety of healthy and cared-for gardens from which to extract nectar; in the country they usually just have one source of nectar from a plantation, which gives them a very narrow source of nourishment.
 This is reflected in the honey, as the honey from an urban environment hive is much healthier.

 To maintain a beehive is no way near as difficult as it sounds.
 It is very easy to have a couple of beehives in your backyard and the bees will do most of the work for you.